sabarish-srinivasan/aws-train/README.md

 # aws-train
-Amazon Sagemaker Studio used to train a binary classification model.
-AWS XGBoost container used to train and tune model.
-Sagemaker Clarify used to investigate bias and explainability.
-Reports used to analyze efficacy of features on predictions.
-Sagemaker SDK used to deploy model to real-time inference point and tested.
+Employed Sagemaker Studio and AWS XGBoost container to train and tune binary classification model.
+Investigated bias and explainability with Sagemaker Clarify.
+Deployed model to real-time inference point and tested with Sagemaker SDK.
 Credit: AWS Train a Machine Learning Model Tutorial